Why planning a girls' trip to Walt Disney World is something every grown-ass woman should do

 And there’s nothing like looking at your BFF standing next to you during the Magic Kingdom fireworks, realizing you’re both in tears when Genie from Aladdin appears on the castle.
 No matter how many times I’ve been, it’s magic.
 It’s the best part of your childhood contained in one really special place, where you can see Cinderella’s castle and hug Mickey Mouse and travel through 11 countries in Epcot’s World Showcase in one weekend.

 Adulting is hard, y’all.
 We can probably all agree on that.
-There is no other place on earth besides Disney World where you can remove yourself from reality so completely and transport yourself to a place where only happiness exists, and that’s why after you take your first girl’s trip to Walt Disney World, you’ll probably start planning your second, too.
+There is no other place on earth besides Disney World where you can remove yourself from reality so completely and transport yourself to a place where only happiness exists, and that’s why after you take your first girl’s trip, you’ll probably start planning your second trip to Disney World, too.